 This study represents the first to characterize the expression landscape of lncRNAs involved in plant responses to infection by Verticillium wilt.
 The enhanced resistance to V. dahliae and B. cinerea after silencing lncRNAs provides a possible road to improve the broad spectrum resistance towards multiple fungal pathogens.
-The identification of lncRNAs expressed in the context of plant defense may in the longer term provide new approaches for the genetic improvement of disease resistance traits in cotton.
-Future studies will be directed to understand the mechanism by which lncRNAs may regulate gene expression.
+The identification of lncRNAs expressed in the context of plant defence may in the longer term provide new approaches for the genetic improvement of disease resistance traits in cotton.